 - Finally, at the end of the day, we meet for about 10-15 minutes to read a story and recap the day.

 - We try to make sure the story is perfect for our group of students.
 The ideal preschool book has these things in common.
 It’s always a good idea to include the students in the story.
 Here are some ideas for interactive books, and these are some of the ways that we foster comprehension and spice up our story time.

 - Betsy comes out of her mailbox again to give the kids a hug and we sing “Preschool Time is Over Now!”

 Our preschool classroom space is divided into various learning centers.
 Our students are free to work at the center of their choice during this time.
 We do not restrict the number of students or the amount of time they spend at each one.
-Learning to negotiate space, supplies, time, and friends is the most important part of the learning process!
+Learning to negotiate space, supplies, time, and friends is an important part of the learning process!
 Some of the centers pictured below include:

 - Round Table – We use this table for daily process art, a literacy center, or a science experiment.